-How to Prepare for General Awareness: The Staff Selection Commission conducts SSC CGL Combined Graduate Level Examination for the recruitment to different Central Civil Posts like Inspector, Divisional Accountant, Statistical Officer, Auditor, Tax Assistant etc. In our previous article, we covered the exam preparation strategy for Reasoning Ability for SSC Combined Graduate Level Examination 2016.
+The Staff Selection Commission conducts SSC CGL Combined Graduate Level Examination for the recruitment to different Central Civil Posts like Inspector, Divisional Accountant, Statistical Officer, Auditor, Tax Assistant etc. In our previous article, we covered the exam preparation strategy for Reasoning Ability for SSC Combined Graduate Level Examination.

-In this article, we will be guiding SSC CGL candidates on how to prepare for General Awareness Section in SSC Combined Graduate Level Examination.
-Let us understand the importance and sectional weightage of general awareness section first.
+In this article, we will be guiding candidates on how to prepare for General Awareness Section in SSC CGL Examination.
+Let us understand the exam pattern, importance and sectional weightage of the general awareness section.null

-The SSC CGL Examination consists of following phases – Tier 1, Tier 2, Tier 3 and Tier 4 (where ever required).
+The SSC CGL Examination consists of the following phases – Tier 1, Tier 2, Tier 3 and Tier 4 (if required).
 Mainly it consists of three Phases i.e. Tier 1, Tier 2 and Tier 3.

 For Tier II, there will be compulsory two papers viz., English and Quantitative aptitude.

 - Quantitative aptitude consists of 100 multiple choice questions and each carry 2 marks.
 The duration of this exam will be 2 hours.
-In this exam 0.50 marks will be deducted as penalty for the wrong answer.
+In this exam, 0.50 marks will be deducted as a penalty for the wrong answer.

-- English section also carries 200 multiple choice questions of 1 marks each.
+- English section also carries 200 multiple choice questions of 1 mark each.
 The duration of this exam is 2 hours.
-In this 0.25 marks will be deducted as penalty for the wrong answer.
+In this 0.25 marks will be deducted as a penalty for the wrong answer.

-- There will be two post specific papers i.e. Statistics (For Statistical Investigator and Compiler) and General Studies (For AAO) .
-These paper also carries 200 multiple choice questions of 1 marks each.
+- There will be two post specific papers i.e. Statistics (For Statistical Investigator and Compiler) and General Studies (For AAO).
+This paper also carries 200 multiple choice questions of 1 mark each.

-Tier III Examination will be a pen paper based Descriptive paper of Enlish/Hindi Language of 100 Marks to be answered within a duration of 60 minutes.
-This paper will consist of Essay/Precis/Application/Letter Writing.
+Tier III Examination will be a pen paper based Descriptive paper of English/ Hindi Language of 100 Marks to be answered within a duration of 60 minutes.
+This paper will consist of Essay/ Precis/ Application/ Letter Writing.

-The Tier IV exam can be Computer Proficiency Test/ Skill Test (wherever applicable)/ Document Verification.
+The Tier IV exam can be Computer Proficiency Test/ Skill Test (if applicable)/ Document Verification.

 Note: The Interview component has been dispensed with.
 There will, therefore, be no interview.